AbdallahCoptan/DOCs/Installations/GIT_REPOs_Migration.md

 ```
     1. push normally in the original repo
-    2. pull changes in the `--mirror` repo
+    2. pull changes in the --mirror repo
-    3. It's better not to push to the `--mirror`,
+    3. It's better not to push to the --mirror,
     4. otherwise you need to pull in a new branch and merge it, and this also may cause problems.
 ```